laboon/ebook/text/25_test_plans.md

 Tests with the status `ERROR` should hopefully be a rarity.
 If an erroneous test is found, however, it behooves the tester to note why he or she thinks that the test is in error.
 An idea of how to rectify it---or at least on how to get more information on it---should be included as part of the result of that test case.

 Tracking your test runs allows you to see where tests are failing.
 If you notice that one particular area of the software is failing more often than others, perhaps you should focus more on that area.
-Conversely, running tests which always pass, and have been passing for years, may not be worth your time.
+Inversely, running tests which always pass, and have been passing for years, may not be worth your time.
 It can also allow you to see where there are intermittent failures, so that you know what test cases are not stable.
 By looking over test runs over time, not only can you get a good idea of the progress and quality of the software over time, but the information you gain will allow you to generate better test plans going forward.

 ## Traceability Matrices